OISF/suricata/doc/userguide/rules/intro.rst

 * sip
 * http2

-The availability of these protocols depends on whether the protocol is enabled in the configuration file suricata.yaml.
+The availability of these protocols depends on whether the protocol is enabled in the configuration file, suricata.yaml.

-If you have a signature with for instance a http protocol, Suricata makes sure the signature can only match if it concerns http-traffic.
+If you have a signature with, for instance 'http' protocol, Suricata makes sure the signature will only match if the tcp stream contains http traffic.

 Source and destination
 ----------------------